canelhasmateus/diamond/vault/permanent/psy.phenomena.md

 As humans, we suffer from various psychological and [[Human Phenomena]].

-When dealing with the future, its very often the case [[Implicit Assumptions| we assume]] facts and imagine how things will play out.
+When dealing with the future, its very often the case [[psy.implicitAssumptions| we assume]] facts and imagine how things will play out.

 Can this be seen as some sort of primal protection mechanism? this can be seen as a form of prepartion for an possible the future [[expand]]